svera/vertical-bezels-4-3/README.md

 These are the .cfg files that sit in the retroarch OVERLAY folder (the same arcade-bezels folder as the .png files on your emulator).

 "Config config" files (.cfg) ==> cfgs folder.
-These are the .cfg files that sit in the retrorach CONFIGS folder (files stripped down to remove everything but overlay info to allow the bezels to work).
+These are the .cfg files that sit in the retrorach CONFIGS folder (stripped down to remove everything but overlay info to allow the bezels to work).

 ## Credits